rijughosh01/developer-social-platform/README.md

 - **Database:** MongoDB (Mongoose)
 - **Caching:** Redis (Traditional + Upstash) for performance optimization
 - **Real-time:** Socket.IO for chat and notifications
-- **AI Integration:** OpenAI API with LangChain for intelligent coding assistance
+- **AI Integration:** OpenAI API and OpenRouter API for multi-model intelligent coding assistance
 - **Image Storage:** Cloudinary for image uploads and management
 - **Static Assets:** Served from the public/uploads directory